 This beautiful script, retro-style font is another by Ray Larabie of Typodermic Fonts.
 Larabie comments on his typeface, "Deftone Stylus is a structured, industrial script from the late 20th century.
 It was rebuilt in 2011 and now features custom letter pairs to make words flow."

-This elegant typeface Bellerose is a popular choice, having been downloaded almost 1.5m times since its release.
-The sophisticated design was created by James M. Harris, includes a full set of upper and lower case letters and numbers and is free for personal use only.
+This elegant typeface Bellerose is a popular choice, having been downloaded almost three million times since its release.
+The sophisticated design was created by James M. Harris, and includes a full set of upper and lower case letters and numbers.
+It's free for personal use only.

-This is just one of many retro fonts designed by Nick's Fonts but Airstream just pipped it as our favourite.
-The designer has over 100 designs to choose from, which collectively have been downloaded over 13m times.
-Free for personal use.
+This is just one of many retro fonts designed by Nick's Fonts, but Airstream just made it as our favourite.
+The designer has over 100 designs to choose from, which collectively have been downloaded over 21 million times.

 This elegant font by type designer George Williams has the feel of old Paris about it.
-One of 57 fonts created by the designer, this is one of his most popular, having received over 200,000 downloads.
-This font is free for both personal and commercial uses.
+One of 57 fonts created by the designer, this one has been downloaded over 600,000 times, and is free for both personal and commercial uses.

 FORMAT: TTF, OTF

-Created by Canadian designer Jérémie Dupuis, Zorus Serif's antique glyphs have a distinctly gallic feel to them, and we think it'd be a perfect fit for a print project that needs a quirky, old-fashioned look.
+Created by Canadian designer Jérémie Dupuis, Zorus Serif's antique glyphs have a distinctly gallic feel to them.
+We think this font would be the perfect fit for a print project that needs a quirky, old-fashioned look.
 It's available in standard and italic versions.